cmahnke/vorsatzpapier/content/post/tapete-3/index.en.md

 ---
 Since I renovated my living room in October, here is another one of the wallpapers I used.<!--more-->
 <div class="source">
-I've purchased it from the best supplier of historical wallpapers in Göttingen - [Zeitzeug](http://zeitzeug.de/).
+I've purchased it from the best supplier of historical wallpapers in Göttingen - <a target="_blank" href="http://zeitzeug.de/">Zeitzeug</a>.
 </div>